AVIM building Antelope Valley Indian Museum

 Antelope Valley Indian Museum Hosts Native American Artist Nadiya Littlewarrior March 9 and 10

-Event: Visiting Native American Artist
+Event: Visiting Native American Artists

-Time and Date: 11 a.m. to 4 p.m.
-March 9 and 10, 2024
+Time and Dates: 11 a.m. to 4 p.m., April 13, 14, and 20, 2024

-Admission: $3 for adults.
-Children 12 and under are free.
-As a California State Parks Adventure Pass Park, 4th Graders and their families enter for free!
+As a California State Parks Adventure Pass Park, 4th Graders and their families may enter for free!

 Location: Antelope Valley Indian Museum SHP

-15701 East Ave.
-M, Lancaster, California.
+15701 East Avenue M, Lancaster, CA 93535

 Annual Native American Celebration